siero/CSE110A-sp2025/overview.md

 **That said, I expect all assignments (code, write-ups, and tests) to be your own original work.**

 If you work together with a classmate on an assignment, please mention this, e.g. in the comments of your code.
 If you use a figure you didn't create in a write-up, then it needs a citation.
-Please review the [universities policy on plagiarism](https://guides.library.ucsc.edu/citesources/plagiarism)

 This class has a zero tolerance policy on cheating.
 Please don't do it.
 I would much rather get a hundred emails asking for help than have to refer anyone for academic misconduct.